msandrk/Turneo-Task/README.md

 * `convertedPrice` - price in requested currency

 ### API Setup
 Easiest way to setup the API is to build a [Docker](https://www.docker.com/) image from the `Dockerfile` present in this repo.
+After cloning the repository, please make sure to create and fill out a `.env` file with the keys present in `.env.example` file in this repository and corresponding values.
+Although usually highly discouraged, I have decided to share the API key for a exchange rates API with you directly through `.env.example` in this repository so you don't have to register for this API yourselves.

 To do so run:
 ```bash